 - An explosive aromatic nose full of stone fruit blossoms, lychee fruit, jasmine petals, and light honeysuckle.
 Stirring the lees two times a week over a five month period produced a full-bodied, viscous mouth-feel with notes of peach pie and nectarine, followed by a long lingering finish.
 A perfect accompaniment with Fish, Lobster, Chicken with Cream Sauce, Roasted Nuts, Curry, and Cheese.

 - 2013 American Fine Wine Competition, Boca Raton – Silver Medal

 About the Winery

 Here at Saddleback Cellars, we take every step to assure the highest quality wines from grape to bottle.
-Our goal is to produce wines that are true to their varietal and place; we limit production to only five to six thousand cases produced a year to further our goal on making truly hand-crafted wines of the highest quality.
-Winemaker owner Nils and Lars, our assistant winemaker, use traditional winemaking techniques to assure well balanced wines that are easy to drink young, and with the proper cellar conditions, the wines age with grace and beauty.
+Our goal is to produce wines that are true to their varietal and place; we limit production to only five to six thousand cases a year to further our goal of making truly hand-crafted wines of the highest quality.
+Winemaker/owner Nils Venge and Lars, our assistant winemaker, use traditional winemaking techniques to assure well balanced wines that are easy to drink young and, with the proper cellar conditions, age with grace and beauty.

 Born to Danish immigrants, Nils’ exposure to wine came at an early age: his parents operated a wine and liquor import and distribution company in Southern California.
 Nils continued his pursuit of wine at the University of California in Davis where he earned a BS in Viticulture in 1967.